IT-VBFK/AwesomeAssertions/docs/_pages/extensibility.md

 ## Rendering objects with beauty

-Whenever Fluent Assertions raises an assertion exception, it will use value formatters to render a display representation of an object.
+Whenever Awesome Assertions raises an assertion exception, it will use value formatters to render a display representation of an object.
 Notice that these things are supposed to do more than just calling `Format`.
 A good formatter will include the relevant parts and hide the irrelevant parts.
 For instance, the `DateTimeOffsetValueFormatter` is there to give you a nice human-readable representation of a date and time with offset.
 It will only show the parts of that value that have non-default values.
-Check out the [specs](https://github.com/fluentassertions/fluentassertions/blob/master/Tests/FluentAssertions.Specs/Formatting/FormatterSpecs.cs) to see some examples of that.
+Check out the [specs](https://github.com/awesomeassertions/awesomeassertions/blob/main/Tests/FluentAssertions.Specs/Formatting/FormatterSpecs.cs) to see some examples of that.

 You can hook-up your own formatters in several ways, for example by calling the static method `FluentAssertions.Formatting.Formatter.AddFormatter(IValueFormatter)`.
 But what does it mean to build your own?
 Well, a value formatter just needs to implement the two methods `IValueFormatter` declares.
 First, it needs to tell FA whether your formatter can handle a certain type by implementing the well-named method `CanHandle(object)`.
 The other one is there to, no surprises here, render it to a string.